RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ####1004 - Intro to Computer Science and Programming in Java
 -------

 This is a tutorial on Eclipse, an integrated development environment that you may choose to use in writing and running your Java projects and programs.
+Written by Hyonjee Joo.
+Modified by James Wen.

 -------